sashamelentyev/usestdlibvars/README.md

   -cpuprofile string
         write CPU profile to this file
   -crypto-hash
-        suggest the use of crypto.Hash
+        suggest the use of crypto.Hash.String()
   -debug string
         debug flags, any subset of "fpstv"
   -fix